1. Home

 Types of house surveys

-Perhaps you're buying a house that's older, one that's had significant building work, or one you plan to do building work on.
-If so, then a Level 3 Building Survey is what you'll need.
+Perhaps you're buying a property that's older, one that's had significant building work, or one you plan to do building work on.
+If so, then a Building Survey (Level 3) is what you'll need.
 This report is more in depth and will highlight issues as well as the cost of potential works done to fix things.

 Building Surveys are more comprehensive, offering a detailed inspection of the inside and outside.